Certora/Documentation/docs/prover/Report/CallResolutionTable.md

  * **Summary**- A brief summary of the call.

- * **Comments**- a list of comments about the resolution of the callee (as mentioned above, this might be unresolved).
+ * **Comments**- A list of comments about the resolution of the callee (as mentioned above, this might be unresolved).

 The Callee